 Buckle your seat belt because I am here to solve that puzzle.

 They are different.

 Yes, you heard it right.
 They are different in terms of shape and purpose of use.
-I am going to describe what they are, their use, and some upsides and downsides of both of them.
+I will describe what they are, their use, and some upsides and downsides of both.

 Later, I will guide you on which one is better for what purpose.

 What is a Mallet?

 A mallet looks almost like a hammer.
 Someone who doesn’t know mallet exists in this world would be unable to differentiate between these two.